nervalo88/ESP8266_INTEX_SPA/README.md

 WARNING : There is AC voltage on boards, don't do anything unless you know what you are doing !

 WARNING1 : Never ever ever power this circuit directly without a GFCI outlet (differential circuit breaker).
-Remember this wircuit will be used in a wet environnement.
+Remember this circuit will be used in a wet environnement.
 If you don't understand this, please watch this video https://www.youtube.com/watch?v=SHGo-52wCDc&t=63s and get some electrical knowledge about ground protection.

-WARNING2 : As water an rain are involved with a SPA, Be attentive for the water tightness of your wiring !
+WARNING2 : As water an outside use (rain, snow, wind...) are involved with a SPA, take care of the water tightness of your wiring !

 ### Switches board hack :
 Add 4 wires to buttons PWR and HEATER.
 ![Switches](/Hack_Pictures/IMG_20191215_160734.jpg)
+*Yep, I also added a drop of hot glue on the buzzer to make it quieter*

 ### Main board hack
 Solder 3 wires to get Water pump, heater and jet pump states on R3, R4 & R5 (microcontroller side).